Level term life insurance

-If you’ve decided that you want to offer your loved ones some financial security when you’re gone, then life insurance is something that you may well be looking into.
-While there are different life insurance policies to choose from, one option is level term life insurance.
+There are different types of life insurance to choose from but one option is level term life insurance.
 Read our guide to find out what level term life insurance is and how much it might cost you.

 Level term life insurance is a policy that will result in a fixed lump sum payout at any point during the policy term after the death of the policyholder.
 Even if, for example, the policyholder dies at the start of the policy term, the payout will be the same as if the policyholder were to die just before the end of the policy term.